Sean Bailey (climber): Sport climbing

 In June 2016, Bailey sent Chris Sharma's Realization/Biographie, a route in Céüse, France.
 He sent another 5.15a in March 2019, Joe Mama in Oliana, Spain.

-In September 2021, Bailey sent Bibliographie, a route just a few meters away from his previous project, Biographie, in Céüse.
+In September 2021, Bailey sent Bibliographie, a route just a few meters from his previous project, Biographie, in Céüse.
 The route was first climbed by Alex Megos in 2020 and was repeated by Stefano Ghisolfi earlier in 2021.

+In March 2025, Bailey made the first free ascent of Duality of Man, an extension to the Lee Majors in Dry Canyon, Arizona, first sent by Nathaniel Coleman in 2018.
+He proposed a grade, which would make Duality one of only four climbing routes ever climbed at this grade if confirmed, and the first-ever in North America.
+Bailey began attempting the route in late 2021, taking more than three years to complete it, and did not publicize the ascent until January 2026, almost 11 months after the fact, to time the announcement with the release of the film documenting the climb.

 Bouldering

 In October and November 2020, he sent two boulders: Box Therapy in Rocky Mountain National Park, Colorado (downgraded to V15 by Brooke Raboutou in 2023), and Grand Illusion in Little Cottonwood Canyon, Utah.
 Earlier that year, Bailey sent his first boulder, Pegasus in Joe's Valley, Utah.